kenneth2-3/Restaurant_booking/README.md

 # Restaurant_booking

 # AYCE Resturant Booking System
-Full-Stack Django Web Application for managing table reservations, menu display, and user bookings at a restaurant called AYCE.In here []() is the live link of the game.
+A **Full-Stack Django Web Application** for managing table reservations, menu display, and user bookings at a restaurant called AYCE.In here []() is the live link of the game.

+---

 ## Project Overview